The Musalman: History

 The newspaper was founded by Syed Azmathullah in 1927.
-It was inaugurated by Dr. Mukhtar Ahmed Ansari, the president of the Madras session of the Indian National Congress.
-The newspaper's office has been located at the Triplicane High Road in Chennai.
+It was inaugurated by Dr. Mukhtar Ahmed Ansari, then president of the Madras session of the Indian National Congress.

+The newspaper's office is located on Triplicane High Road in Chennai.

-After Syed Azmathullah's death, the newspaper was edited by his son Syed Fazlullah, who died on 26 April 2008, at the age of 78.
-In 2007, Fazullah had expressed fear that the calligraphy might die with him, since his sons were not interested in carrying on the calligraphy tradition.
+After the founder's death, the newspaper was edited by his son Syed Fazlullah, who died on 26 April 2008 at the age of 78.
+In 2007, Fazlullah expressed concern that the calligraphy tradition might decline as younger generations showed less interest.